 A B.Tech Biomedical Instrumentation degree would fetch graduates a very rewarding and successful career path.
 The course helps students get all the important and essential skills they would need to succeed in a career.
 Additionally, the course also helps students get internships and other work experience which can help students get a promising career path.

-Demand: The role has a lot of demand in the medical, engineering and innovation industries.
-Therefore, student's don't need to worry about gaining work experience after graduation.
+Demand: The role has a lot of demand in the medical, engineering, and innovation industries.
+Therefore, students don't need to worry about gaining work experience after graduation.
 There are also plenty of opportunities in the research field, should students be interested in pursuing that.
 After B.Tech, aspirants can obtain an M.Tech, which can further help them make a successful research career.

 B.Tech graduates don't just have a career scope in India, but internationally and graduates can build a rewarding career path for themselves.
-Aspirants, after obtaining their B. Tech degree can do a certification course to get ahead in their job.
+Aspirants, after obtaining their B. Tech degrees can do a certification course to get ahead in their job.
 Additionally, they can pursue a master's degree in a different country as it would enable them to gain all the knowledge they would need to pursue a job in the country and help them set foot in the door.
 Some of these courses include:

 According to Payscale, a B.Tech Biomedical Instrumentation graduate's average salary is INR 3.6 LPA in India.
 This value varies depending on the city, years of experience, the job role, etc. Students can also increase their chances of getting a rewarding career path by doing internships and work placements while studying.